baptisteruiz/SPARTA/README.md

 List of necessary Python dependencies:

-\*: will not be maintained in future updates, but is necessary in the pipeline's current format

   - esmecata
   - pandas
   - numpy
   - sklearn
   - unittest
   - matplotlib
-  - tensorflow*
-  - keras*
   - importlib
   - joblib
   - seaborn